 The pair deserve better

 As Laurel, Coogan has all the mannerisms down but never really vanishes into the part.
 Like in previous outings as real people, Paul Raymond or Martin Sixsmith, Alan Partridge always seems to be seeping through.
 He isn’t helped by a clunky script that leaves him forced to deliver long screeds of unlikely exposition.
-There are lots of arguments of the ‘you did this to me in 1936 and I’ve never been able to forgive you’ variety, in which one character will tell another something he would already know, purely for the benefit of the audience.
+There are lots of arguments of the ‘you did this to me in 1936 and I’ve never been able to forgive you’ variety, in which one character will tell another something they would already know, purely for the benefit of the audience.

 Reilly is more relaxed in a looser (and as a result more convincing) interpretation of Ollie, but the extensive prosthetics are distracting.
 With his rubbery double chin and inflated hands, he looks like he’s climbed into Mike Myers’ ‘Fat Bastard’ suit from Austin Powers 2.